aijay3/Real-Time-Raw-ADC-Data-Processing-and-Visualization-Tool-for-TI-mmWave-Radar/README.md

 For any other problems, go through the documents folder which contains the user guides and other documents related to troubleshooting.

 ---

+## Contributing

+We welcome contributions to improve this project!
+Please feel free to submit issues, feature requests, or pull requests.

+## License

+[Add your license information here]

+## Acknowledgments

+This project builds upon the work of the TI mmWave radar community and provides an open-source alternative to proprietary radar processing tools.